zhouyun-zoe/new-docs/docs/setup/getting-started.md

 <Alert type="info">

 Hey, bro, this final compilation can take up to 30 minutes depending on your hardware.
-Why don't use this time to glance through the [key concept in Muta]().
+Why don't use this time to glance through the [key concept in Muta][concepts].

 </Alert>